IonicaBizau/node-ul/README.md

 - **Anything** The cloned object

 ### `home()`
-Get the home directory path on any platform.
-The value can be accessed using `Ul.HOME_DIR` too.
+Gets the home directory path on any platform.
+The value can also be accessed using `Ul.HOME_DIR`.

 #### Return
 - **String** The home directory path.

+## :question: Get Help

+There are few ways to get help:

+ 1. Please [post questions on Stack Overflow](https://stackoverflow.com/questions/ask).
+You can open issues with questions, as long you add a link to your Stack Overflow question.
+ 2. For bug reports and feature requests, open issues. :bug:
+ 3. For direct and quick help, you can [use Codementor](https://www.codementor.io/johnnyb). :rocket: